paultopia/rotate/README.md

 Sooner or later, I'll figure out how to submit a package to pypi, and then this will actually turn into an installable module.

+The code passes all the tests I could cook up for it, but all kinds of bizarre edge cases and off-by-one errors seem to like to show up when I start messing around with weird values for the parameters (especially when things go negative), and there are a few kind of klugey fixes.
+So if you should happen to find a test that breaks it, please do file an issue, or just fix it yourself.

 LICENSE BLAH BLAH BLAH